frictionlessdata/frictionless-prototype-py/docs/introductory-guide.md

 target.to_yaml("countries.resource.yaml")
 ```

-After running this script it will look like this:
+After running this script our metadata will be:

 ```bash
 $ cat countries.resource.yaml